-5.7 In relation to the cap on the MA for sub-investment grade assets, the PRA considers that the intention of this requirement is to ensure that the MA for assets of credit quality step 4 or below does not exceed the MA for assets of the same asset class and duration that are of credit quality step 3.1
+5.7 The PRA considers that the cap on the MA for sub-investment grade assets is intended to ensure that the MA for assets of credit quality step 4 or below does not exceed the MA for assets of the same asset class and duration that are of credit quality step 3.1

-Use of the European Insurance & Occupational Pensions Authority's fundamental spreads
+Use of EIOPA's fundamental spreads

 5.8 The PRA expects firms to explain in their applications how they map assets to the relevant asset classes and credit quality steps for the purpose of assigning a fundamental spread.
 In particular, firms are expected to explain the reliance they place on external credit ratings.
-The
+The PRA expects firms to map assets based on the issue rating of an asset.
+Where such a rating does not exist, firms are expected to produce an internal rating which is broadly consistent with the expected issue rating were it produced by an ECAI (External Credit Assessment Institution).
+Firms should take into account the PRA's guidance on internal ratings in SS3/17.